Today's Articles

 Johns Hopkins was one of eleven children born to Samuel Hopkins (1759–1814) of Crofton, Maryland, and Hannah Janney (1774–1864) of Loudoun County, Virginia.
 His home was Whitehall, a 500-acre (200-ha) tobacco plantation in Anne Arundel County.
 His first name was inherited from his grandfather, Johns Hopkins, who received his first name when his mother, Margaret Johns, married Gerard Hopkins.
 The Hopkins family were Quakers.

-In 1807, they emancipated their slaves following their local Society decree, which called for freeing the able-bodied and caring for the others, who would remain at the plantation and provide labor as they could.
+In 1807, they emancipated their slaves following their local Society decree, which called for freeing the non-disabled and caring for the others, who would remain at the plantation and provide labor as they could.
 The second eldest of eleven children, 12-year-old Johns was required to work on the farm, interrupting his formal education.
 From 1806 to 1809, he likely attended The Free School of Anne Arundel County in modern-day Davidsonville, Maryland.
 In 1812, at 17, He left the plantation to work in his uncle Gerard Hopkins' Baltimore wholesale grocery business.
-While living with his uncle's family, Hopkins and his cousin, Elizabeth, fell in love; however, the Quaker taboo against the marriage of first cousins was especially strong, and neither Johns nor Elizabeth ever married.
+While living with his uncle's family, Hopkins and his cousin, Elizabeth, fell in love; however, the Quaker taboo against the marriage of first cousins was powerful, and neither Johns nor Elizabeth ever married.

 As he became able, Hopkins provided for his extended family during his life and posthumously through his will.
 He bequeathed a home for Elizabeth, where she lived until she died in 1889.
 Whitehall Plantation is located in today's Crofton, Maryland.
-Since restored and modified, its home is on Johns Hopkins Road, adjacent to Riedel Road.
+Since its restoration and modification, its home has been on Johns Hopkins Road, adjacent to Riedel Road.
 Walden Golf Course surrounds the heavily landscaped property and bears a historical marker.
 Hopkins is described as an "abolitionist before the word was even invented", having been represented as such both before the American Civil War and during the war and Reconstruction Era.
 Several accounts describe the abolitionist influence Hopkins was privy to as a 12-year-old participant in his parents' emancipation of their family's slaves in 1807.
 Before that, Johns Hopkins worked closely with two abolitionists, Myrtilla Miner and Henry Ward Beecher

 Before the war, there was significant written opposition to his support for Miner's founding of a school for Black females (now the University of the District of Columbia).
-During the war, Hopkins, being a staunch supporter of Lincoln and the Union, was instrumental in bringing Lincoln's emancipation vision to fruition.
+During the war, Hopkins, a staunch supporter of Lincoln and the Union, was instrumental in bringing Lincoln's emancipation vision to fruition.
 After the war, Hopkins' abolitionist stance infuriated many prominent people in Baltimore.
 In 1867, he filed papers incorporating the Johns Hopkins Institutions when he attempted unsuccessfully to stop the convening of the Maryland Constitutional Convention, where the Democratic Party came into power and where a new state Constitution, the Constitution still in effect, was voted to replace the 1864 Constitution of the Radical Republicans previously in power.

-His views on his bequests and the duties and responsibilities of the two boards of trustees, especially the hospital board of trustees led by his friend and fellow Quaker Francis King, were formally stated primarily in four documents: the incorporation papers filed in 1867, his instruction letter to the hospital trustees dated March 12, 1873, his will, which was quoted from extensively in his Baltimore Sun obituary and his will's two codicils, one dated 1870 and the other dated 1873.
+His views on his legacies and the duties and responsibilities of the two boards of trustees, especially the hospital board of trustees led by his friend and fellow Quaker Francis King, were formally stated primarily in four documents: the incorporation papers filed in 1867, his instruction letter to the hospital trustees dated March 12, 1873, his will, which was quoted from extensively in his Baltimore Sun obituary and his will's two codicils, one dated 1870 and the other dated 1873.

 A biography entitled Johns Hopkins: A Silhouette, written by his cousin, Helen Hopkins Thom, was published in 1929 by the Johns Hopkins University Press.
 In 1973, Johns Hopkins was cited in the book The Americans: The Democratic Experience by Daniel Boorstin, former head of the Library of Congress.
 From November 14, 1975, to September 6, 1976, a portrait of Hopkins was displayed at the National Portrait Gallery in an exhibit on the democratization of America based on Boorstin's book.
 In 1989, the United States Postal Service issued a $1 postage stamp in Johns Hopkins' honor as part of the Great Americans series.